ankyra/escape-docs/content/docs/quickstart/quickstart-providers-and-consumers.md

   default: $introduction.outputs.credentials
 ```

-When we try to `escape run build` or `escape run deploy` this package we'll get
+When we try to `escape run build` or `escape run deploy` this package that
-an error:
+requires a provider we get an error:

 ```bash
 $ escape run build --plan escape-consumer.yml